ArthurSarkissyan/Arthur-Sarkissyan-Data-Science-Projects/README.md

 <img src="images/Arthur-Headshot.jpeg" width="250" alt="headshot">
 </p>

 Hi my name is Arthur.
-I recently graduated *magna cum laude* with a bachelor's degree in pharmacology and economics.
-I currently work in email marketing.
-I am passionate about using programming to derive deep insights from data.
-This portfolio consists of some projects I did for fun on the side, as well as some examples of projects that I used to optimize my marketing campaigns to drive revenues higher and operating expenses lower.
+I recently graduated *magna cum laude* with a bachelor’s degree in pharmacology and economics.
+I currently work in email marketing as an analyst with prior experience as a digital media data science intern.
+I am passionate about using programming languages to derive meaningful insights to drive impactful data solutions.
+This portfolio consists of various projects I have completed on the side for fun, as well as some examples of projects that I have used to optimize my marketing campaigns to drive revenues higher and operating expenses lower.

 # [Project 1: Insurance Charges Prediction (Regression)](https://github.com/ArthurSarkissyan/Insurance-Charges-Prediction/blob/main/Insurance%20Charges%20Prediction%20(Regression).ipynb)
 - There are a lot of factors that affect someone's health insurance costs.